Jbleezy/BO2-Reimagined/README.md

 * Quest: can enter the plane in afterlife without Weasel
 * Quest: if Weasel is the only player in the game, the cycle breaks immediately after reviving yourself on the Golden Gate Bridge
 * Quest: if Weasel is not in the game, the cycle continues immediately immediately after everyone revives themselves on the Golden Gate Bridge
+* Quest: players no longer get moved to different positions when starting the showdown
 * Quest: showdown target waypoint shows offscreen
 * Grief: added Smoke Grenades to the Mystery Box
 * Grief: added Richtofen's Head meat powerup model